pedrosfaria2/drop_copy_rust/README.md

 The Drop Copy App is a Rust-based application designed to manage multiple Drop Copy sessions.
 It supports configurations via YAML files and provides custom logging for both raw and human-readable FIX protocol messages.

+## FIX Protocol

+The Financial Information Exchange (FIX) protocol is an electronic communications protocol initiated in 1992 for international real-time exchange of information related to securities transactions and markets.
+FIX is a widely used protocol by various financial institutions, enabling the exchange of trading information.

+### QuickFIX-rs Library

+This application utilizes the `quickfix-rs` library, which is a Rust implementation of the QuickFIX engine.
+It handles the low-level details of the FIX protocol, allowing developers to focus on the business logic of their applications.

 ## Features

 - Manages multiple Drop Copy sessions simultaneously
 - Custom logging of FIX protocol messages in both raw and human-readable formats
 - Configurable via YAML files
 - Command-line interface for easy usage

+## Logging

+All logs, including raw and human-readable messages, are consolidated into a single file for each type.
+This makes it easier for users to track and analyze the sessions.
+The log files are stored in the `logs` directory:

+- `logs/raw.log`: Contains raw FIX messages.
+- `logs/human_readable.log`: Contains human-readable FIX messages with delimiters replaced for better readability.

 ## Installation